mesosphere/dcos-commons/frameworks/elastic/docs/connecting-clients.md

 $ dcos package install kibana
 ```

-This command launches a new Kibana application with the default name `kibana` and the default Elasticsearch URL `http://coordinator.elastic.l4lb.thisdcos.directory:9200`.
+This command launches a new Kibana application with the default name `kibana` and the default Elasticsearch URL `http://coordinator.{{ page.serviceName }}.l4lb.thisdcos.directory:9200`.
 Two Kibana application instances cannot share the same name, so installing additional Kibana applications beyond the default one requires customizing the `name` at install time for each additional instance.

 ### Access Kibana